ardneh/node-mdb-conduit/README.md

 Disclaimers
 ---------------
+* Full text search pulled in a bunch of stuff to read from the disk so I assume it will not work.
+It's not something I anticipate needing any time soon so it's very low on the list of things to test/fix.
 * This was initially put together as a very quick proof-of-concept so in it's current state it is not pretty.
 * It is only going to build on `nix platforms for now.
 "Linux" should work